fix

 First let's examine CVSS, a handy CVSS calculator can be found here.

-The base score for this type of XSS will scored out as follows:
+The base score for this type of XSS will scored as follows:

 AV: Network